 Subclause 7.6 of ISO 9001:2008 applies, with the following addition:

-Test and measuring instruments used for practical training courses only may be excluded from the requirements of Subclause 7.6 of ISO 9001:2008 except for situations where out of calibration instruments may impact on the confidence of results (for example IEC 60079-19 requires demonstrated ability to use measuring equipment competently).
+Test and measuring instruments used for practical training courses only may be excluded from the requirements of Subclause 7.6 of ISO 9001:2008 except for situations where out of calibration instruments may impact on the confidence of results (for example IEC 60079-19 requires demonstrated ability to use measuring equipment in a competent manner).

-Test and measuring equipment not subject to the the requirements of Subclause 7.6 of ISO 9001:2008 shall be marked as “Not Calibrated.
+Test and measuring equipment not subject to the requirements of Subclause 7.6 of ISO 9001:2008 shall be marked as “Not Calibrated.
 For training purposes only” and listed as such in records retained in accordance with Subclause 4.2.4 of ISO 9001:2008.

 Knowledge